 Overview

-The appellate team at Robinson Bradshaw has the experience that appellate work demands.
-We put our background and knowledge to work in the U.S. Supreme Court, the federal appellate courts and state appellate courts in North and South Carolina.
+Winning on appeal requires clear thinking, crisp writing and focused arguments.
+Robinson Bradshaw has the skills and experience that appellate work demands.
+We put our background and knowledge to work in the U.S. Supreme Court, the federal appellate courts, and state appellate courts in North and South Carolina.
 Our team includes:

 - Two U.S. Supreme Court clerks,